opensafely/COMPARES-vaccines/README.md

 * vaccine products
 * study eligibility criteria

-This repo should be forked (maybe?!) when starting an analysis for the next campaign.
+This repo should be forked (maybe - TBD) when starting an analysis for the next campaign.

 ## Repository navigation